- Figure out why pages might not load in the Editor

 - Troubleshoot mixed-content issues

 When you load a page in the Optimizely Editor, you may see a warning at the top of the editor that reads: "We have loaded your site using compatibility mode — you can still edit your page, but some site functionality might be missing" or "You're in Compatibility Mode."
 This compatibility mode message means you may be encountering an issue with mixed content.

-How compatibility mode works
+How insecure content triggers compatibility mode

 If an insecure (HTTP) site that you load into the Optimizely Editor is compromised, it can compromise your Optimizely account.
 Optimizely’s Editor is always loaded securely via HTTPS to protect your experiments and data.